 How to choose the way of lead generation?

-Differences in approaches to the selection of telemarketing tools in the B2C and B2B markets are related to the decision-making process and motivation.
+Differences in approaches to the selection of telemarketing software in the B2C and B2B markets are related to the decision-making process and motivation.

 Step 1: Tasks for the contact center